+Balance at end of period \$ 12

+Other 1

+Repayments (10)

+New loans 8

+Balance at beginning of period \$ 13

 (in millions)

-Balance at beginning of period \$ 13

-New loans 8

-Repayments (10)

-Other 1

-Balance at end of period \$ 12

 Credit Quality

 We monitor the credit quality of our loan portfolio using several performance measures based on payment activity and borrower performance.
 We use an internal risk rating assigned to a commercial loan or lease at origination, summarized below.